rtulip/rtulip/README.md

 I'm a fresh grad from the University of Victoria, who studied Software Engineering.
 I've been worked primarially on firmware and embedded systems for companies like [Ecoation Innovative Solutions](https://www.ecoation.com/), [BRNKL](https://www.brnkl.io/), and [Rostrum Medical Innovations](https://www.rostrummedical.com/).
 I primarially work in C/C++, but love to pull out Rust when I can.

-Currently I'm looking for work while experimenting with making a simple programming language: [tlp](https://github.com/rtulip/tlp).
+Currently I'm looking for work while experimenting with building a compiler for a custom programmig language: [haystack](https://github.com/rtulip/haystack). `Haystack` is the next iteration on my previous experiment [tlp](https://github.com/rtulip/tlp), and aims to make working in the language a lot easier by introducing variables.

 # Projects
 I've always been interested in understanding how low-level systems work and how to build them.
 Here's some of my cooler projects I've worked on: